JacAbreu/bear-api/README.md

 # bear-api

-Express project example - API Rest - Node - Express - Mongo.
+Express project example - API Rest - Node - Express - Mongo (with embedded document)

 This example is from a bears' api, because I'm in love with Masha and the Bear.